sagemath/trac_to_gh/Issue 2476.md

 # Issue 2476: 3d plotting -- easy to fix bug?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2476

 Original creator: was